NippleOfAnApe/Dnipro-mirror-/diploma/draft.md

 None of the contemporary game engines take the responsibility of tackling the problems faced during pro-development stage.
 GDD integrated schema?

 There is a great amount of game engines out there, which we did not cover in this paper.
-One of them is open-source Open 3D Engine (O3DE), which boasts a set of features comparable to Unreal and receives funding from many large companies.
+One of them is open source Open 3D Engine (O3DE), which boasts a set of features comparable to Unreal and receives funding from many large companies.

-[49]

-    Gamedev is all about speed.
-    1. We want nice architecture so the code is easier to understand over the lifetime of the project.
-(Long term development speed)
-    2. We want fast runtime performance.
-(Game's execution speed)
-    3. We want to get today’s features done quickly.(short term development speed)

 The end purpose of Dnipro is not to create yet another engine, but 1) create an engine protocol that describes his engine components fit together; 2) create a system which determines what components will be needed for a game based on a provided GDD; 3) and  a system that stitches those components together and provides a final API designed to produce a very specific kind of game via GMP module.